pojntfx/networked-linux-memsync/docs/main.md

 TODO: Reference voltools and how it works as a fast way of formatting the mount if it becomes OSS

-### Mounts
+### Managed Mounts

+#### Stages

-In order to implement a chunking system and related components, a pipeline of readers/writers is a useful abstraction layer; as a result, the mount API is based on a pipeline of multiple `ReadWriterAt`s:
+In order to implement a chunking system and related components, a pipeline of readers/writers is a useful abstraction layer; as a result, the mount API is based on a pipeline of multiple `ReadWriterAt` stages:

 ```go
 type ReadWriterAt interface {